zorian-f/nd013-c1-vision-solution/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area=medium | maxDets=100 ] = 0.598
  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.583
 ```
-The Picture bellow is taken from the TensorBoard and shows on the Prediction on the left and the ground truth to the right.
+The Picture bellow is taken from the TensorBoard and shows the Prediction on the left and the Ground truth to the right.
 We can see that the model struggles to detect smaller objects.
 As mentioned in the EDA Section, this is a weak point with this model.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/84fbcee0777da993a0db850d347a695245290749/visualization/traing_and_val/side_by_side1.png">